 - As an Employee, you could do things and get away with them.
 I mean, what is the worse that could happen?
 You could be sacked and then, you eventually find a new job.
 Now, one mistake and repercussions are unimaginamble.
 You basically bear the brunt of every mistake that happens in the compamy.

-From the word go — You are supposed to be the “Mature Leader” your startup needs.
+From the word go — You are supposed to be the “Mature Leader” the business needs.
 A mature leader who has to maintain the decorum and set high standards for everyone.

 Imagine the plight of a 20-year-old something who is expected to be this “Perfect Entrepreneur”.

 In reality, the so-called perfect entrepreneur is still learning the hows and whats of simple things in life and business, like “How to say no politely in business?”

 Can I get a priest and a confession room in the church, please?